lino-framework/welfare/docs/specs/households.rst

     This is a special form of :class:`lino_xl.lib.households.SiblingsByPerson`, used e.g. in :xfile:`aids/Confirmation/clothes_bank.body.html`.

+    It has two configurable attributes:

     .. attribute:: child_tariff

-        The amount to show for children (household members less than :attr:`lino_xl.lib.households.Plugin.adult_age` years old).
+        The amount to refund for children (household members less than :attr:`lino_xl.lib.households.Plugin.adult_age` years old).

     .. attribute:: adult_tariff

-        The amount to show for children (household members who are :attr:`lino_xl.lib.households.Plugin.adult_age` years or older).
+        The amount to refund for children (household members who are :attr:`lino_xl.lib.households.Plugin.adult_age` years or older).

+    The values of these attributes are hard-coded and defaul to 10 and 20:

+    >>> rt.models.households.RefundsByPerson.child_tariff
+    Decimal('10')
+    >>> rt.models.households.RefundsByPerson.adult_tariff
+    Decimal('20')

+    You might change them locally e.g. in the :attr:`lino.core.site.Site.custom_layouts` module.

     .. attribute:: person_info